thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

    - Enter a name in the "Saved Sessions" field and click "Save" to save these settings for future use
    - Click "Open" to connect
    - When prompted, enter the username: `rocky`
-   - If prompted for the passphrase, enter: `good-tutorial-2025!`
+   - You should connect without being prompted for a passphrase

 #### Troubleshooting SSH Connection

-- **Passphrase issues**: Ensure you're using the correct passphrase: `good-tutorial-2025!`
+- **Access issues**: The SSH key does not require a passphrase for use (only for download from the URL)
 - **Permission denied errors**: Ensure your key file has the correct permissions
 - **Connection refused**: Verify you're using the correct IP address and that the VM is running
 - **Host key verification failed**: If you've previously connected to a different VM with the same IP address, you may need to remove the old entry from your `known_hosts` file: